floriankraemer/floriankraemer.github.io/_posts/2025-08-10-Calculating-Stability-in-Modules.markdown

 * I = 0 → Completely stable (many depend on it, but it depends on nothing)
 * I = 1 → Completely unstable (depends on many, but nothing depends on it)

+### Tools for Stability Calculations

+To calculate afferent and efferent couplings, you can use static analysis tools like JDepend (for Java), SonarQube, [NDepend](https://www.ndepend.com/) (for .NET) or [PHP Depend](https://pdepend.org/) for PHP.
+These tools analyze your codebase to generate dependency graphs and calculate metrics like Instability (I).
+For custom setups, you can write scripts to parse import statements or dependency configurations (e.g., in Maven, Gradle, or npm) to quantify couplings.
+Visualizing these metrics in a dependency graph can help identify overly unstable modules.

 ### Limits & Caveats of this Calculation

 As usual, keep in mind that this metric is just one indicator, but in my opinion a good one that is easy to measure.
 You need to keep also the logical coupling in mind and not only the technical coupling via dependencies.

 When you add logic, checks for "types", to the recommendation module, you'll add knowledge and complexity to it as well.
 Once your module has to deal with 20 additional items, you'll have basically 20 checks or the need to implement the strategy pattern to deal with all of the different types, increasing the internal complexity of the Recommendations module.
 It will become more instable in this case and also logically coupled to other domains.

+## Logical Coupling

+Logical coupling occurs when a module embeds knowledge about other domains, such as type-specific checks in the Recommendations module.
+To detect it, conduct code reviews focusing on domain boundaries or use tools to analyze co-changed files in version control (e.g., Git).
+To mitigate logical coupling, consider Domain-Driven Design (DDD) practices like defining clear Bounded Contexts or using Domain Events.
+For example, instead of the Recommendations module checking for "Event" or "Horse" types, it could subscribe to events like EventCreated or HorseRegistered, keeping it agnostic to entity specifics.

 ## Example Scenario